 |Black Powder Separation||< 0.5 μm — 500 μm|

-Cleaning of the Internal Magnetic Element simply requires the use of a cloth or glove to wipe contamination into a sample jar for laboratory analysis.
-As with all contamination analysis, BPS recommends performing particle size distribution (PSD), X-ray diffraction and energy dispersive X ray spectroscopy (XRD/EDS) tests to determine particle composition, size, metallurgy and concentrations.
+Cleaning of the internal Magnetic Element simply requires the use of a cloth or glove to wipe contamination for disposal, or into a sample jar for laboratory analysis.
+As with all contamination analysis, BPS recommends performing Particle Size Distribution (PSD), X-Ray Diffraction and Energy Dispersive X-Ray Spectroscopy (XRD/EDS) tests to determine particle composition, size, metallurgy and concentrations.

 1. Manual.
 The Manual Cleaning System is a full standalone system.
 The user removes the Magnetic Element from the vessel and installs it in the cleaning station.
 The Magnetic Element is lifted through the scraper plate allowing the contaminants to be collected in the containment bag.

-- Identifying the source of the contamination, including policing 3rd party deliveries;
+- Identifying the source of the contamination, including policing third party deliveries;

-- Capturing contamination for purposes of doing composition and particulate size analysis;
+- Capturing contamination for the purposes of analyzing contamination composition and particulate size analysis;

 - Determining contamination loading, such as Total Suspended Solids (TSS), at different flow rates; and/or